 All landlords of a private rented property must be registered with the Landlord Registration Scheme, which was introduced on 25 February 2014.
 However, you will not need to do this if you have already paid to register a house in multiple occupation.

 You must register before you let the property.
-If you have properties that are already let, you must register by 25 February 2015.

 If you do not register, or if you give false information, you will be committing a criminal offence.
 As a result, you can be issued with a penalty of between £500 and £2,500.